 What was life like 1000 years ago

-1000 years ago from the time of writing this would be the year 1020 AD, a time during the late Middle Ages and only 46 years from the start of the medieval period with the arrival of William the conquer in 1066.
+1000 years ago from the time of writing this would be the year 1020 AD, a time during the late Middle Ages and only 46 years from the start of the medieval period with the arrival of William the Conquer in 1066.
 For the average person, life during this time would be very difficult indeed and luck would play a huge part in your ability to survive.
-The Viking age is most commonly recognised as ending the same year William the conquer arrived in England, as a large battle took place at Stamford Bridge where the Norwegian king Haraldr harðráði was killed and his army defeated.
-This was the last major viking invasion that the country would suffer, with William the conquer bringing in a new political system and changing the way the whole country functioned.
+The Viking age is most commonly recognized as ending the same year William the Conquer arrived in England, as a large battle took place at Stamford Bridge where the Norwegian king Haraldr harðráði was killed and his army defeated.
+This was the last major Viking invasion that the country would suffer, with William the Conquer bringing in a new political system and changing the way the whole country functioned.

 (A map of ancient Britain showing the different counties and kingdoms, most of which had their own rulers)

 All these politics meant nothing to the regular person just trying to get by, and if you were someone who didn’t have money, which was the vast majority of the population, your life would be subject to hardship and in many cases could be compared to slavery.
-The other main factor to consider was that in the year 1020, the British Isles was split up into a number of independent kingdoms which would often go to war with one another, adding the risk of getting chopped to pieces to the already huge list of dangers in your life.
-Here’s a few commonly asked questions about what life would be like 1000 years ago.
+The other main factor to consider was that in the year 1020, the British Isles were split up into a number of independent kingdoms that would often go to war with one another, adding the risk of getting chopped to pieces to the already huge list of dangers in your life.
+Here are a few commonly asked questions about what life would be like 1000 years ago.

 What was money like 1000 years ago?